 Masonry Fireplace mantel installation

 Something else I want to talk about is how to size a fireplace mantel on a Masonry Fireplace.

-In the United States the National Fire Protection Agency (NFPA) state that the fireplace mantel must be at least 6” away from the top of the fireplace box on the top “Where trim projects up to 1.5” from facing”
+In the United States, the National Fire Protection Agency (NFPA) states that the fireplace mantel must be at least 6” away from the top of the fireplace box on the top “Where trim projects up to 1.5” from facing”

 “Where trim projects more than 1.5” from facing” the trim must be 12” above the fireplace.